 UNIFORMS AT PS 354Q

 Uniform is FULLY enforced at PS 354Q - The Jermaine L. Green STEM Institute of Queens.
 Every student must wear the school uniform from Monday to Thursday.
 On Fridays, students are allowed to wear their own clothing.
-Returning to wearing uniforms is a schoolwide initiative to increase learning and reduce opportunities for bullying or harassment.
+Wearing uniforms is a schoolwide initiative to increase learning and reduce opportunities for bullying or harassment.
 Students will receive dojo points for wearing their uniforms, increasing their chances for school rewards.

 Uniforms, currently, mean the following:

-- Navy blue pants, skirt, or jumper
+- Navy blue or black pants or skirt

 NO RIPPED JEANS